How to Choose The Best Mattress For Elderly Seniors (Arthritis, Back Pain)

 Mattresses can be quite an investment.
 You might wonder if it's really worth it to get a new mattress now, but the Amerisleep is made to be durable and is a worthwhile investment.
 If you're struggling through joint pain or hot nights, this mattress is made to keep you cool and supported for two decades—and if they don't, you have that 20-year warranty to help you get a replacement.

 What We Like

 The GhostBed Flex mattress is a hybrid bed with a medium-firm feel that should appeal to seniors and older adults looking for a combination of contouring and support.
 It uses a hybrid design with six distinct layers.
 A layer of foam knitted into the top cover makes the surface feel invitingly plush when moving across the surface, and two memory foam layers offer additional cushioning.
 Senior sleepers in search of the best hybrid mattress for couples should definitely check out the GhostBed Flex mattress.

 It's also perfect for sleepers weighing about 130 to 230lbs, especially those who prefer sleeping on their sides.
-When paired with the Ghostbed base, the bed can hold up to 800lbs.
+When paired with GhostBed's best bed foundations, the bed can hold up to 800 lbs.
 The memory foam layers absorb movement perfectly and minimize a significant amount of transfer.
 This helps ensure a good night’s sleep for couples, irrespective of their partner’s movements in bed.

 The support core features thick pocketed coils reinforced along the mattress’ edges to help sleepers get on and off the bed without sinking excessively.
 It’s worth noting that the coils also promote consistent airflow, giving senior hot sleepers a cool night’s sleep.
 We loved how the cover felt cool to the touch thanks to the Ghost Ice fabric, which dissipates body heat on contact.